SamuelLAN/jdPigRecognition/readme.md

 - classify

-    To classify each pigs out of images.
+    To classify each pigs out of the images.

     Use the pigs segmented by FCN as input to the classification model.